by Heidi Dhivya Berthoud | Dec 3, 2025 | Newsletter

 by Karuna | Jul 5, 2025 | Latest News, News, Pipelines

-On July 5, 2020, community opposition forced Dominion Energy and Duke Energy to announce they were shutting down plans to build the 600-mile Atlantic Coast Pipeline.
+On July 5, 2020, community opposition led Dominion Energy and Duke Energy to announce that they were canceling plans to build the 600-mile Atlantic Coast Pipeline.
 West Virginia, Virginia, and North Carolina residents united across state lines to put an end to this...

 by Heidi Dhivya Berthoud | Jun 16, 2025 | Newsletter